marco-willi/camera-trap-data-pipeline/README.md

 ## Pre-Requisites

+### Prepare Zooniverse-Access (one-time only)

-For code that accesses Zooniverse via Panoptes (e.g. requires a password), a file with Zooniverse credentials should be stored (e.g. in ~/keys/passwords.ini).
+For code that accesses Zooniverse via Panoptes (e.g. requires a password), a file with Zooniverse credentials should be stored.
+Default location for that file is:  "~/keys/passwords.ini".
 It should have the following content:

 ```
 [zooniverse]